We can trace our roots back 800 years. Over that time we've evolved and innovated to meet the needs of government

 1199 First written mention of Royal Messengers

 The Royal Messengers are the oldest part of FCDO Services, dating back to at least the reign of King John.
 Over the centuries, they have served the King or Queen by carrying secret information and deliveries, making sure whatever they are taking arrives safely without being seen by our enemies.
-Over 800 years later, the Queen’s Messengers still help the UK send secret information and items to people abroad.
+Over 800 years later, the King’s Messengers still help the UK send secret information and items to people abroad.

 1824 Foreign Office takes control of Royal Messengers